ud-turkic/udtw23/README.md

 ## To-dos for the contributors
 - Translation of the sample sentences into other Turkic languages
+- Setting up a meeting date & time to review the translations

 ### Notes
-Please push your files (tranlsations, annotations etc) to the dev branch.
+Please push your files (translations, annotations etc) to the dev branch.